cpuguy83/blog/_posts/2017-10-14-containerd-deep-dive-intro.md

 So this thing has been around for awhile, why should you care?
-With the Docker Engine moving further up the stack with things like multi-host networking, service discovery, and swarm-mode orchestration it became clear that both within Docker and in the greater community that there was a need for somethign more than what containerD offered and yet much less than what Docker engine offered and with fewer opinions.
+With the Docker Engine moving further up the stack with things like multi-host networking, service discovery, and swarm-mode orchestration it became clear that both within Docker and in the greater community that there was a need for something more than what containerD offered and yet much less than what Docker engine provides, and with fewer opinions.
 There is a lot more effort in managing containers than just the execution of them, including distribution, storage, networking, and other tasks.
 After much time